kkhuong/HostCP/doc/README.md

   - Pseudo-add new domain
   - Points domain to a "language" such as PHP (recommended) or ROR
   - Preview the "app" hosted (perhaps a port)
+- Really install every version of Ruby for now.
+It appears that some Ruby gems require only some strict version.
+Also change RVM to Mixed Mode.

 - Overview
   - For every app hosted, edit NGINX conf files `/opt/nginx/conf/nginx.conf` accordingly